Lutron Guide To Dimming Low-Voltage Lighting

 Does Dimming Affect Lamp Life?

-Dimming will not affect the already long life expectancy of low-voltage lamps.
-Occasionally, darkening of a low-voltage lamp may occur.
-If this happens, simply turn on the lamp at 100% illumination for 10 minutes and the black residue (the result of tungsten evaporation) will disappear.
-Darkening of the lamp does not affect lamp life.
+Dimming will increase the life expectancy of low-voltage lamps.
+Occasionally, darkening of a low-voltage halogen lamp may occur.
+If this happens, simply turn on the lamp at 100% illumination for 10 minutes and the black residue (the result of tungsten evaporation) will be nearly eliminated.

 Dimming Low-Voltage Lighting

-When dimming a low-voltage fixture, you are controlling the 120VAC line side of the transformer feeding the low-voltage lamps.
+When dimming a low-voltage fixture, the dimmer controls the line voltage (120 V~) input to the transformer powering the low-voltage lamps.
 There are two types of transformers manufactured for low-voltage lighting:

-Important: Before selecting a control, determine what type of transformer is in the lighting fixture.
+Important: Before selecting a dimmer, determine what type of transformer is in the lighting fixture.
 Different characteristics of the two transformer types require special dimming considerations.
-If you have a question concerning what type of transformer a fixture uses, refer to the fixture manufacturer´s literature.
+If you have a question concerning what type of transformer a fixture uses, refer to the fixture manufacturer’s literature.